gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 Once you have an identity, you are ready to generate a passkey for this user.
 This step can also be done either in the admin console or through an API.
 This guide will use the admin console.
 Navigate back to **Identities** and select the identity you would like to bind to a passkey.
 Click **Add a passkey**, select your app and the click **Proceed & send email**.
 The user will receive an enrollment email which they can tap on to bind a passkey to their device.

 Note that whichever browser or device that the user taps on the enrollment email will be the device/browser where the user can log into your Drupal site.
-If the user wishes to login with a different browser or device you will need to send the user another email to bind that new browser/device.
+If the user wishes to login from a different browser or device you will need to send the user another email to bind that new browser/device.
+Also note that private/incognito browsers act as a different browser in this case.
 Users can bind multiple devices and browsers.

 For more information visit [Workflows: Bind Passkey To User](/docs/v1/workflows/bind-passkey).